What are the Business Rate Relief Changes for 2024-2025?

 3. Latest copy of Business Rates bills.

-Case study of a businesses who has benefited from Business Rates Relief
+Case study of a business who has benefitted from Business Rates Relief

-To understand the tangible impact of the 2024-2025 Business Rate Relief, let's take a look at some real-life case studies of businesses that have benefited from the relief:
+To understand the tangible impact of the 2024-2025 Business Rate Relief, let's take a look at a real-life case study of a business that benefitted from the relief:

 Written by Bradley Westlake (Head of Business Rates)